Nash — AI Seller Agent for Modern Storefronts

 ✅ Live |

-| STORE_SETUP.md | Onboarding doc for store owners (sellers) | STORE_SETUP.md |
+| STORE_SETUP.md | Onboarding doc for merchants | STORE_SETUP.md |

 ✅ Live |

-| SHOPPER_SETUP.md | Onboarding doc for shoppers (buyers) | SHOPPER_SETUP.md |
+| SHOPPER_SETUP.md | Onboarding doc for AI shoppers | SHOPPER_SETUP.md |

 ✅ Live |

-Three audiences, three artifacts:
+Three audiences, three paths

 | Audience | What they install | Where to start |